Ice cricket

 In the modern game the ball is the same as an indoor cricket ball, a composite plastic red ball which makes it relatively easy to find if it gets hit into a snowdrift.

 The Ice Cricket World Championship is held annually in the Estonian city of Tallinn.
 With winter temperatures of minus 10 to minus 25 degree Celsius, the tournaments are played on Harku Lake, which freezes over rapidly in early January.

 History

 Cricket on ice was played in England from at least the first half of the 19th century.

 A game was played in Sheffield in 1826.
-A match was played on the ice near Sheffield a few days ago, in skates, in which several of the Sheffield Club wore engaged.
+A match was played on the ice near Sheffield a few days ago, in skates, in which several of the Sheffield Club were engaged.
 Through one of the bats breaking the double wickets were struck, and the day was concluded with a well contested single wicket game.